 (Please forgive me.
 I know the picture quality on these photos is quite terrible.
 But in all fairness, I took these with my iPhone 4 in 2012 when I had no idea I would ever be writing a blog that people actually read….)

 3. Fill up your cabinets- This is when you will bring all those boxes from home that are organized and unpack them into cabinets that will be organized by like things.
-You can read more about how I organize my cabinets by like things.

 I know that you will be tempted to skip this step in favor of getting your room all cutesy-fied.
 I promise you we will get there!
 But do this first!!!!
 Why??
 It is tempting to come straight into a new room and put every pinterest pin into action and make your room look and feel at home (it’s important that you do that!).
 But then, you spend so much time with that and all the sudden it’s then 3 hours till Meet the Teacher Night and you have seven boxes of stuff that you are going to shove in your cabinets so no one sees them.
 Once the school year starts I promise you, you will not have time to organize them so then it just becomes a jumbled mess that gets more and more disorganized as the year goes on.

 Avoid that chaos and do this step first, and I promise it will help you in the long run!